Audio ToolsLast Updated: March 2026

 If Audacity's interface frustrates you, Adobe Podcast offers AI-powered noise removal in a significantly cleaner browser-based interface at no additional cost to Adobe users.
 Descript offers a text-based editing workflow that dramatically speeds up podcast editing for dialogue-heavy content.
 Hindenburg Journalist is a paid option ($120/year) designed specifically for spoken-word podcast production with a more modern interface.
 The choice ultimately depends on your priorities: free and powerful (Audacity), AI-enhanced but simple (Adobe Podcast), or productivity-focused (Descript).

-Who Should Use Audacity?
+Who Uses Audacity?

 • Independent podcasters producing episodes without budget for software